Skip to main content

 wilfordsmith-emeritus.jpg

 Wilford Smith served in World War II as a Chaplain and a Colonel before pursuing an education.
-He earned a Bachelor's degree from the University of Utah, a Masters degree from BYU, and a PhD from the University of Washington.
-He spent 35 years teaching in the BYU Sociology department before retiring to spend time with his beloved wife and family.
+He earned a bachelor's degree from the University of Utah, a master's degree from BYU, and a PhD from the University of Washington.
+He spent 35 years teaching in the BYU Sociology Department before retiring to spend time with his beloved wife and family.
 Wilford passed away on April 20, 2010 and will be greatly missed.